cilium/cilium/Documentation/overview/intro.rst

 security policies can be applied and updated without any changes to the application code or container configuration.

+.. admonition:: Video
+  :class: attention

+  If you'd like a video introduction to Cilium, check out this `explanation by Thomas Graf, Co-founder of Cilium <https://www.youtube.com/watch?v=80OYrzS1dCA&t=405s>`__.

 What is Hubble?
 ===============